Tonight as I write this post, Mr. Nielson is opening

 too-perfect tree, this time for my living room.

-when I first got married almost 18 years ago.
+when I married almost 18 years ago.

 My dad's Christmas trees are epic.